 - the building of a large gazebo on the same site which is used every week for a ‘happy hour’ BBQ and used on many other occasions for community events including the annual Melbourne Cup lunch

 - the installation of new playground equipment at the foreshore, with an enormous amount of local labour involved especially in landscaping the area

 We have, a very active, friendly community and great facilities in the Coomba area.
 Many events are held throughout the year such as themed dances and raft races.
-We have a variety of accommodation options and several community groups, including dragon boating, ukulele, sustainable living, the choir and line dancers, some with their own websites.
+We have a variety of accommodation options and several community groups, including dragon boating, sustainable living, and the choir, some with their own websites.
 More Information...

 Coomba and district residents would like to acknowledge the Worimi people who are the traditional custodians of this land.
 We would also like to pay respect to the elders past and present of the Worimi nation and extend that respect to other Aboriginal people present.(Source: http://www.creativespirits.info/aboriginalculture/spirituality/welcome-to-country-acknowledgement-of-country#ixzz3bzfRI5ZA)